Throughout the term, the program will organize 1-2 activities per week for its students.

 Among its many tourist attractions one of the main ones is to visit the monkeys on the rock.
 Nobody knows how the famous tailless Macaques came to be on the Rock.

-One of the best museums of its kind in Spain, located in the Maria Luisa Park and originally built as part of the 1929 exhibition.
+One of the best museums of its kind in Spain, originally built as part of the 1929 exhibition.
 The focus is on the Romans, but there is also a prehistorical section which includes the Stone Age, Bronze Age and Iron Age.
 Later, the Phoenicians, the Greeks and the Carthaginians all traded and settled in what is now the province of Seville.